gravitl/netmaker-docs/quick-start.rst

-  sudo ufw allow proto tcp from any to any port 443 sudo ufw allow proto tcp from any to any port 80 udo ufw allow port 3478 udo ufw allow port 3479 udo ufw allow port 8089 sudo ufw allow 51821:51830/udp
+  sudo ufw allow proto tcp from any to any port 443 sudo ufw allow proto tcp from any to any port 80 sudo ufw allow proto tcp from any to any port 3478 sudo ufw allow proto tcp from any to any port 3479 sudo ufw allow proto tcp from any to any port 8089 sudo ufw allow 51821:51830/udp